Police officer pumps, pays for elderly woman's gas, viral Facebook post shows

 DEER SPOTTED HUGGING FIREFIGHTER ON CANADA FERRY

-The Facebook poster spoke about police officers in his message, -- which as of Monday night had more than 20,000 reactions, 1,700 comments and 8,700 shares.
+The spoke about police officers in a Facebook post, which as of Tuesday afternoon, had more than 33,300 reactions, 3,000 comments and 14,600 shares.

 “Nowadays there’s so much negativity towards police officers.
 No one respects them,” Kazz wrote.
 “We hear all the complaints and 'bad' stories.
 I’m not saying every officer is perfect, I’m sure some are at fault at times.
 We all make mistakes- but we should all respect, appreciate, and thank them for what they do.”

-Further down in the post, Kazz wrote: “To all the men and women in blue I THANK YOU for your service!”
+Kazz added: “To all the men and women in blue I THANK YOU for your service!”

-Kazz did not immediately respond to a request for comment from Fox News on Monday.
+Kazz, who says he has set up a GoFundMe account for the woman, told Fox News “she looked very excited” by the officer’s gesture, which he hadn’t seen the man do previously.

+“But I know the officer has played basketball with kids before,” he shared.
+“The community loves him.”